 Due to the volume of requests received, faculty and staff cannot meet individually with applicants or re-review applications.
 If you have a specific question regarding a particular area of concern, we will do our best to respond to your question via [email protected]

 No, the program will only review and score 3 letters of recommendation for each applicant.

 The CASPA 2020-2021 application cycle will open April, 2020 (date TBD).
 Please go to the following link to apply. https://caspa.liaisoncas.com/

 The verified application deadline for the USJ PA Studies Program, 2020/2021 application cycle is October 1, 2020.
 All CASPA applications need to be verified and the USJ PA Studies Supplemental Application Fee paid by the October 1, 2020 deadline in order to be reviewed.
 Please go to the following link to pay the supplemental application fee.

 The verified application deadline for the USJ PA Studies Program, 2020-2021 application cycle is October 1, 2020.
 All CASPA applications need to be verified and the USJ PA Studies Supplemental Application Fee paid by the October 1, 2020 deadline in order to be reviewed.
 Please go to the following link to pay the supplemental application fee.

 The USJ PA Studies Program will utilize a rolling admissions process.
 As such, there is a competitive advantage to submission of verified application as early as possible in the application cycle.
 It is possible the class will be full prior to the application deadline.

-No, neither the GRE nor MCAT are required or considered for application.
+No, neither the GRE, MCAT nor PA-CAT scores are required or considered for application.